 You know how passengers are always advised to switch on the reading light during take-off and landing (since the cabin lights are dimmed) if required?
 Well, you will have three different buttons here (even though only one is applicable during take-off and landing) - one for reading in bed, one for reading upright and one for reading when you are in your Lazy Z position.
 Seriously, try all the buttons - it is ridiculous (in a good way I guess) that you are able to adjust lighting to this extent on a plane!

 Despite departing Singapore almost an hour late, the plane arrived into Hong Kong at 2:16PM (STA: 1:55PM) which is only approximately 20 minutes later than the scheduled time of arrival - pretty impressive!
 While 3.5 hours is probably not the best way to experience the A350-900 New Business Class product (or any Business Class product to be exact), it was definitely an extremely comfortable one.
 More importantly, being able to get this for just 27,500 KrisFlyer Miles is just incredible - it isn't the best way to use your miles but you are already much better off doing this than using a cashback credit card.

 Singapore Airlines is expected to unveil a brand new Suites Class product that will feature a 1-1 seat layout (as compared to 1-2-1 currently) and according to what we know, it is most likely to take flight at the end of the year from Singapore to Sydney.
-The flag carrier of Singapore is also expected to release a new Business Class product (for the Airbus A380-800s and A350-900ULRs) as well as a new Regional Business Class product in the near future so there are plenty of things to look forward to in the coming months ahead!
+The flag carrier of Singapore is also expected to release a new Business Class product (for the Airbus A380-800s and A350-900ULRs) as well as a new Regional Business Class product in the near future (check out more airline reviews while you wait) so there are plenty of things to look forward to in the coming months ahead!